 - Ads: Google Adsense gives you a lot more control than WordAds does, but regardless, you won’t make much unless you have massive traffic.
 The post can you make money with advertising? goes into more detail.

 Considering upgrading to the WP business plan?
 You can read my reflections on upgrading.
 It’s an expensive option compared to going self-hosted, but there’s the reassurance of knowing that if you break something, WordPress will fix it.
-My own preference is to pay so I can have certain things be not my problem, but of course, that’s not going to be the right choice for everyone.

 Search Engine Optimization (SEO)